 No Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held Yukako Uchinaga (Born on Jul.
-5, 1946) Candidate for Independent Director [Number of years in office of the Director of the Company] 3 Years [Number of shares of the Company held] 1,000 Shares [Number of attendances to the board meetings] Jul.
+5, 1946) Candidate for Independent Director [Number of years in office of the Director of the Company] 4 Years [Number of shares of the Company held] 1,000 Shares [Number of attendances to the board meetings] 10/10 times Jul.
 1971 Joined IBM Japan, Ltd. Apr.
 1995 Director in charge of Asia Pacific Products of IBM Japan, Ltd. Apr.
 2000 Managing Director and Head of Tokyo Software Development Laboratory of IBM Japan, Ltd. Apr.
 2004 Director and Senior Executive Officer in charge of Development & Manufacturing of IBM Japan, Ltd. Apr.
 2007 Technical Advisor of IBM Japan, Ltd. Apr.
 2007 President of Japan Women's Innovative Network (J-WIN) (present post) Jun.
 2007 Director of Benesse Corporation Apr.
 2008 Representative Director, Chairman of the Board, President & CEO of Berlitz Corporation Oct.
 2009 Director and Executive Vice President of Benesse Holdings, Inc. Apr.
 2013 Honorary Chairman of Berlitz Corporation Director of the Company (present post) Sep.
 2013 President & CEO of Globalization Research Institute Co., Ltd. (present post) Apr.
-2014 Board Chair of Japan Diversity Network Association (present post) 2 10/10 times (100%) (Important positions of other companies concurrently held) President of J-WIN, Non-Profit Organization Outside Director of Aeon Co., Ltd. Outside Director of DIC Corporation Board Chair of Japan Diversity Network Association
+2014 Board Chair of Japan Diversity Network Association (present post) 2 (100%) (Important positions of other companies concurrently held) Board Chair of J-WIN, Non-Profit Organization Outside Director of Aeon Co., Ltd. Outside Director of DIC Corporation Board Chair of Japan Diversity Network Association

-The above candidate is a pioneer of female executive officer as she was promoted to the first female director and later senior managing director of IBM Japan, Ltd. She then moved to CEO of Berlitz Corporation under Benesse Holdings, Inc., established a brand of a "global human resource development enterprise" and achieved superior results as the English language school at which Japanese management personnel are educated and trained so as to survive global economic competitions.
-In addition, for many years, she has devoted herself to activities for promoting the utilization of women by corporations, and the Company's Nomination Committee believes she will greatly contribute to the globalization of human resources and diversity management including women in the Company, so it has nominated her as a candidate for Director again this year.
-There were transactions in the fiscal year 2015 between the HOYA Group and both Benesse Group and IBM Japan, which the candidate comes from, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party.
-Furthermore, there were transactions amounted to 5 hundred thousand yen between the HOYA Group and Globalization Research Institute Co., Ltd., for which the candidate serves as a representative, in the fiscal year 2015.
+The above candidate is a pioneer of female executive officer as she was promoted to the first female director of IBM Japan, Ltd. Then, as CEO of Berlitz Corporation under Benesse Holdings, Inc., she established a brand of a "global human resource development enterprise" and achieved superior results as the English language school at which Japanese management personnel are educated and trained so as to survive global economic competitions.
+In addition, for many years, she has devoted herself to activities for promoting the utilization of women by corporations and has also provided the Company with advice on promoting diversity.
+The Company's Nomination Committee believes she will even more greatly contribute to the globalization of human resources and diversity management in the Company, so it has nominated her as a candidate for Director again this year.
+There were transactions in the fiscal year 2016 between the HOYA Group and both Benesse Group and IBM Japan, which the candidate comes from and payment of membership fees to J-WIN, Non-Profit Organization, which the candidate concurrently serves as Board Chair, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party.
 For all the transactions, nothing in connection with the candidate exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.